 In 1993, the basketball landscape was dramatically changed when Michael Jordan retired from the game.
 Compounding the shock of his departure was the fact the he eventually got sucked through a golf hole and transported to an animated alternate dimension where he inspired a squad of Warner Bros. cartoon characters to victory over a team of aliens (the Nerdlucks) who had stolen the talents of five earthbound basketball stars.
 By beating the Monstars 78-77, Michael Jordan and the Tune Squad won their freedom, as they were playing for the right to not be held prisoner in an intergalactic theme park.
 These events are shown in the critically acclaimed 1996 documentary Space Jam.

-With rumors floating around of a Space Jam sequel starring LeBron James, the Monstars would be well served to approach this second opportunity with smarter planning.
+With a Space Jam sequel starring LeBron James coming to theaters in July, the Monstars would be well served to approach this second opportunity with smarter planning.
 Naturally, they should look at that original defeat, as history tends to repeat itself.

 Were they to start over, they likely wouldn’t have chosen any of those players, and here’s why.

 According to the Harvard College Sports Analysis Collective, who compiled stats for the Space Jam game, two Monstars combined to score 71 of their 77 points: Pound (the alien with Charles Barkley’s talent) and Bupkus (the alien with Patrick Ewing’s).
 In case you were wondering, the Nerdluck who had stolen Shawn Bradley’s talent tallied 0 points, 0 rebounds, 0 assists, 0 steals, and 0 blocks (despite being nearly 10 feet tall).